Church of St. Nicholas, Pačetin

-Church of St. Nicholas (Hram svetog Nikole, Храм светог Николе) in Pačetin is Serbian Orthodox church in eastern Croatia.
+Church of St. Nicholas (Hram svetog Nikole, Храм светог Николе) in Pačetin is a Serbian Orthodox church in eastern Croatia.
 The church is dedicated to St. Nicholas.

 History

 The building of the St. Nicholas Church in Pačetin started in 1752 and the construction works were finished in three years period so that it was blessed in 1755 by the Bishops of Pakrac Sofronije Jovanović.
 At that time, three Orthodox priests practiced religious services in the village.
 The church was reconstructed several times in its history with 1908 reconstruction being the first one, 1958 the second and 1986 the third reconstruction with the renovation work still in progress in 2018.

 The new church iconostasis was erected in 1910 and it was the work of painter Ivan Tišov.

 Iconostasis was commissioned by the Government of Kingdom of Croatia-Slavonia, nominally autonomous kingdom within the Austro-Hungarian Empire, with the aim to create higher quality in the standards of equipment of sacral edifices for both the Orthodox and the Catholic churches within the kingdom.